zambranoasto/PPAV11_2026/DATA_README.md

 - **Stratification:** Selection of A−T− and A+T+ cognitively impaired subjects.
 - **Processing:** Z-score transformation performed in R.

 - **Input CSVs:** The final input datasets included the two training cohorts and one validation cohort.
-Each file contained subject ID, group (0 = control, 1 = group of interest), and protein log₂ z-score abundance values per subject.
+Each file contained ID, group (0 = control, 1 = group of interest), and protein log₂ z-score abundance values per subject.

 # Prognosis analysis
-### Acquistion of signature scores
+### Acquisition of signature scores
 - **Original file:** "CruchagaLab_CSF_SOMAscan7k_Protein_matrix_postQC_20230620-2.csv" obtained from ADNI (https://adni.loni.usc.edu).
 - **Processing:** Protein abundance log₂ transformation, inclusion of protein names, and subject diagnosis.
 - **Stratification:** Prior to analysis, the data were split into two separate CSV files (1) A-T- CU vs A+T+ MCI (n = 350), and (2) A+T+ MCI vs A+T+ dementia (n = 413).
 - **Input CSV includes:** RID, group (0 = control, 1 = PD), and protein log₂ abundance values per subject.

 ### Prognosis analysis
-- **Input files:** Output files obtained from "Acquistion of signature scores"
+- **Input files:** Output files obtained from "Acquisition of signature scores"
-- **Processing:** Inclusion of clinical data (age, sex, diagnosis, time of visit and change in diagnosis) from "ADNIMERGE_21Apr2025".
+- **Processing:** Inclusion of clinical data (age, sex, diagnosis, time of visit, and change in diagnosis) from "ADNIMERGE_21Apr2025".
 - **Stratification:** Only participants with longitudinal follow-up were included in the analysis.
 (1) CU individuals to analyze the transition from CU to MCI (n = 143), and (2) A+T+ individuals (defined using the Aβ/pTau ratio) with baseline MCI to evaluate the transition from MCI to dementia (n = 174).
 - **Input CSVs include:** RID, time_followup, status, age, sex, and signature scores.